 These aren’t consultants or advisors — they’re deeply embedded executives, delivering high-level strategy, leadership, and results without the cost or commitment of a full-time hire.

 But what exactly is a fractional executive?
-How is this different from an interim or outsourced solution?
+How is this different from an interim or full-time hire?
 And when does it make sense to go fractional in the first place?

 In this article, we’ll break down: